shred/bullshitcharts/README.md

 ## Usage

-Just run the WAR file on a Java web container of your choice.
+Just execute `mvn clean install`, and then run the generated WAR file on a Java web container of your choice.

+Alternatively, you can use docker.
+Execute `mvn clean install docker:build` to build the docker image.
+Then execute `mvn docker:start` to start the image, and point your browser to http://localhost:8080/.

+_bullshitcharts_ is a standalone tool.
+It does not need a database or a volume.

 ## Contribute